 Cow’s Milk (Dairy) Allergy

-- Around 2% of infants in Australia and New Zealand have cow’s milk allergy.
+- More than 2% of infants in Australia and New Zealand have cow’s milk allergy.
 Allergic reactions range from mild to severe.
 Quick onset allergic reactions usually occur within 15 minutes, and sometimes up to two hours after having cow’s milk.

-- Mild to moderate symptoms include swelling of face, lips and/or eyes, hives or welts on the skin, stomach (abdominal) pain and vomiting.
+- Mild to moderate symptoms include swelling of lips, face, eyes, hives or welts on the skin, stomach (abdominal) pain and vomiting.

 - Severe allergic reactions (anaphylaxis) to cow’s milk can be life threatening.
-Anaphylactic symptoms include difficult/noisy breathing, wheeze or sudden persistent cough, swelling/tightness in throat, or young children may be pale and floppy.
+Anaphylactic symptoms include difficult or noisy breathing, wheeze or persistent cough, swelling or tightness in throat, or young children may be pale and floppy.

 - Delayed allergic reactions usually occur two or more hours after consuming cow’s milk.
 This may lead to several symptoms including an increase in eczema (rashes) or delayed vomiting and/or diarrhea, but do not include anaphylaxis.